NetBrainAPI/NetBrain-REST-API-V7.1a1/REST APIs Documentation/Topology Management/Get Connected Switch Port API.md

 |statusCode| integer | Code issued by NetBrain server indicating the execution result.  |
 |statusDescription| string | The explanation of the status code. |

+> **Note:**
+1. This API responds with end systems' data.
+This excludes data from Cache Engine, VM Host, NSX Controller, NSX Manager.
+2. In current version if there are end systems with duplicate IP addresses, then any one IP’s details will be return in API response.
+3. In current version if multiple device/interfaces are connected to an IP via L2 bus, any one connected device/interface pair’s details will return in API response.

 > ***Example***